flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 ---

-## Pre-requisites
+## Prerequisites

-Below are a few pre-requisites before programming the MCDU.
+Below are a few Prerequisites before programming the MCDU.

 Visit [Starting the Aircraft](starting-the-aircraft.md) to learn more.